As an effective learning community, our learning and teaching is grounded in our Vision Statement:

 Mary Immaculate School, a dynamic and caring community committed to enacting our faith;

 At Mary Immaculate School, every young person knows that they are valued and celebrated for ‘who they are’ and ‘where they are’ on their learning journey.
 In a stimulating, positive and supportive child-centred environment, our students develop the positive dispositions of the Habits of Mind and the Growth Mindset, enabling them to be motivated and curious, lifelong learners.
 Through being provided with opportunities to be successful and purposeful learners, each student develops the skills of collaboration, communication, creativity, critical thinking and problem solving.

 Learning and Teaching

-The use of contemporary learning devices such as computers – PC’s and MacBooks, iPads, digital cameras, robotics and interactive whiteboards are integrated across all learning areas for all year levels.
+The use of contemporary learning devices – computers (PCs, MacBooks, Chromebooks, iPads), digital cameras, robotics and interactive whiteboards – are integrated as appropriate across all learning areas, for all year levels.

-Our students’ assessment and learning progress is reported formally to parents through the Semester Reports and Parent Teacher Interviews.
+Our students’ assessment and learning progress is reported formally to parents through the Semester Reports and parent/teacher conferences.

 All staff at Mary Immaculate Primary School participate in ongoing professional learning to ensure that our students are engaged in authentic, relevant and contemporary learning experiences.